MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

     - For documents that are protected in SharePoint libraries, if the *DefaultOwner* parameter is not used for the data repository, the SharePoint Editor value is now used as the default value instead of the Author value.

     - Scanner reports include "Last modified by" for Office documents.

+    - File types excluded by default include .zip, .rar, and .msg.

 - When you classify and protect by using PowerShell or the scanner, the Office document metadata is not removed or encrypted.